developer-zebra/developer-zebra-site/src/emdk-for-android/7-5/tutorial/tutMxGPRSManager/index.md

     You can now see that all the APN's have been successfully removed from the device's APN list.

-    This is how the GPRS manager lets us configure Access Points of the Symbol device.
+    This is how the GPRS manager lets us configure Access Points of the Zebra device.

 ##Important Programming Tips##